ertuncaydogdu/ertuncaydogdu.github.io/_pages/about.md

 <p style="margin-left: 40px">I am a second-year RM/Ph.D. student at the University of Tilburg, Department of Finance.
 My fields of interest are Industrial Organization, Behavioral Finance, and Applied Microeconometrics. </p>

 <p style="margin-left: 40px"> I am specifically interested in the learning, expectation formation and decision-making processes of economic agents, and any potential biases that might arise during these processes.
-I believe that quantifying welfare losses associated with rational and/or irrational attitudes of the decision-makers is inherently important for industries, as well as the aggregate economy. </p>
+I believe that quantifying welfare losses associated with rational and/or irrational attitudes of the decision-makers is inherently important for the real as well as financial sector of an economy. </p>